 Data has long been a mystery for hospitality professionals where the rise in usage of concepts such as data lakes and big data has hindered rather than helped.
-Data is often misconstrued as a synonym of Customer Relationship Management (CRM), and vice versa.
-Whilst in reality, hospitality is one of the most data-rich industries, data should be much more than just a CRM or a tool for sending emails; it should be the core of who we are and what we can be.
+Data is often misunderstood as a synonym of Customer Relationship Management (CRM), and vice versa.
+Whilst in reality, hospitality is one of the most data-rich industries.
+Data is about much more than just a CRM or a tool for sending emails; it should be the core of who we are and what we can be.

 Even before computers and hard-drives replaced part of our memory, from remembering a guest’s birthday to their last wine order, hospitality has used data to deliver incredible services.
 As we have more information than ever, we should be delivering better and more effective service.
-However, this is not the case as most hotels’ data is disorganised or in silos and making sense of it in its current state is not optimal.
+However, this is not the case as most hotels’ data is disorganised or in silos.
+Making sense of it in its current state is not optimal.

-The fundamental key to an optimal data strategy is to understand that you can achieve many more goals with your data than just communicating or segmenting it.
-Data can be the engine that drives an entire organisation by utilising hotel data beyond the commercial teams.
+The fundamental key to an optimal data strategy is to understand that you can achieve many more goals with your data.
+It is about more than communicating or segmenting.
+Data can be the engine that drives an entire organisation by using hotel data beyond commercial teams.

 - Reporting to make better decisions or reduce manual processes to drive efficiencies;

-- Utilising all the data from your customer from all digital guest touchpoints from your website to the social and PPC campaigns and merging it with your EDM to optimize your campaign results;
+- Utilising all the data from your customer from all digital guest touchpoints from your website to the social and PPC campaigns.
+Consequently, merging it with your EDM to optimize your campaign results;

 - Identifying demand indicators outside your revenue system as search data in your booking engines;

-- Defining your attribution model for advertisement through multiple mediums for PPC, Social, EDM, OTA and wholesale to calculate realistic ROI, so you know where best to spend;
+- Defining your attribution model for advertisement through multiple mediums for PPC, Social, EDM, OTA and wholesale to calculate realistic ROI.
+This boosts your knowledge of where best to spend;

-- Understanding what your clients are saying through guest satisfaction survey results and social listening to proactively address guest issues and enhance service recovery;
+- Understanding what your clients are saying through guest satisfaction survey results and social listening.
+Therefore proactively addressing guest issues and enhancing service recovery;

 - Recognising the patronage of your top spenders and rewarding their loyalty; and